 Weight Loss Through Geography

-Turns out, I’m not overweight; Omaha is.
-Since I moved here, Omaha made the list of Top 25 Most Obese cities in America.
-Naturally, I attributed it to the fact that they find a way to shove bacon into everything here (Seriously — ice cream sundaes, beer, cupcakes, salads — it’s insane!) … but maybe it’s the Earth’s fault, not ours.
+Recently, Omaha made the list of Top 25 Most Obese cities in America.
+Naturally, we attributed it to the fact that Nebraskans find a way to shove bacon into everything (seriously — ice cream sundaes, beer, cupcakes, salads — it’s insane!) … but maybe it’s the Earth’s fault, not ours.

-Reading up on early German rocketry recently, I came across the term “gravity maps,” which led to a phenomenon I’d never heard of before.
+But while reading up on early German rocketry recently, I came across the term “gravity maps,” which led to a phenomenon I’d never heard of before.

 It turns out, the Earth’s gravity is not uniform like they teach us in school (yet another lie my teachers blithely passed off), but is affected by the make-up of the Earth’s crust.
 So areas of higher minerals are denser than other areas.